Funerals at St. John’s, Toorak, during the COVID-19 pandemic

 UPDATE as at 11 October, 2021

 Many people wish to farewell their loved ones at St. John’s and we are honoured to care for families wherever possible.
 Currently, funerals are permitted to have 10 mourners plus the staff required to conduct the service.
 Social distancing is required and masks must be worn.
 Please ensure that you sign in using the QR code using your smartphone.
 If you do not have a smartphone, please ask someone to assist you with signing in electronically.

 When a loved one dies, we want to provide them with the best possible occasion to say farewell and entrust them to God’s care.
-However, during the current restrictions, it is necessary to place limits on what is possible in this regard.
-Until such time as government restrictions change or are lifted, St. John’s is able to offer the following to the families of those who have died:
+Please note the following:

 - St. John’s clergy are available to conduct funerals at St. John’s church, at a funeral chapel, or at the graveside.

 - In the case of funerals held at St. John’s, the limit on the number permitted to attend is currently 10.
 The Angel Chapel can accommodate 7 people.
 Social distancing is required in both the main church and the Chapel.

 - All who attend must scan the QR code to register attendance before entering the church.
 Hand sanitiser must be used.

 - Clergy can now meet with families in person to organise funerals.